-What to Pack for Iceland In July: Don’t Forget These 25 Items
+What to Pack for Iceland in July: 25 Items to Stay Cozy + Chic

 My husband and I went to Iceland in July.
 The summer months (late May/early June – August) are an incredible time of the year to come to Iceland due to the Midnight Sun.
 The sky never really gets completely dark, so you can pack a ton of activities in a day.
 Having the right outfit is essential to making all your adventures comfortable and enjoyable.
 I hope my 25-item packing list will help as you are trying to figure out what to pack for Iceland in July.